chenen3/reverseproxy/README.md

 # reverseproxy

-I write this reverse proxy to help myself understand what it is and how it is done.
+I write this reverse proxy to help myself understand how it works